 Companies including General Electric Co.
-(GE), Citigroup Inc. and Whirlpool Corp.
-(WHR) are among those lobbying for extensions of expired provisions.
+(GE:US), Citigroup Inc. and Whirlpool Corp.
+(WHR:US) are among those lobbying for extensions of expired provisions.
 Some tax benefits, including those for investment in the District of Columbia, wouldn’t be extended under the plan.

 Hatch said he would have preferred to eliminate more tax breaks and said lawmakers will have to make difficult choices in the future.

 “It is a dry run for the fundamental tax reform that we know must come and will come,” he said.

 The potential lapse of the wind tax credit has curtailed investment in wind energy.
 To qualify for the credit, wind turbines must be placed in service by the end of 2012, meaning that development of projects that can’t be accomplished by Dec.
 31 has slowed.